Transformation plan

 A transformation plan:

-• shows a clear path to climate neutrality,
+– shows the path to climate neutrality clearly,

-• can promote competitiveness and security for the future in the long term, as customers, investors and business partners often prefer companies that are proactively committed to sustainable transformation,
+– can promote long-term competitiveness and future security, as customers, investors and business partners often prefer companies that are proactively committed to sustainable transformation,

 Contact our experts